simpeg/simpeg/docs/content/basic/installing.rst

 Conda Forge
 -----------

 You can install SimPEG using the `conda package manager <https://conda.io/>`_ that comes with the Anaconda distribution:

 .. code::

     conda install SimPEG --channel conda-forge

+Installing through `conda` is our recommended method of installation.

 PyPi
 ----